 I'm an educator, photographer, family therapist, I enjoy helping others succeed.
 I look forward to tutoring and getting to know WyzAnt students.

 Please let me know your experience, or any helpful information you may have regarding Parental Alienation in divorce (or post-divorce) cases.
 I am deeply concerned for the well-being of some children who may be victims of Parental Alienation.
 I have been told that this is a form of child abuse, since it can seriously impact a child's self-esteem.
 Research shows that children in divorce cases are under stress, and when one parent "vilifies" the other parent, it can cause emotional damage to the child, or children.

 Over the past two years, I have discovered some very effective methods for helping ADD/ADHD students improve their concentration levels and ultimately their, academic performance.
 When my ADD/ADHD students struggle to concentrate, my job as a tutor is to find a solution.
 Tutoring one-on-one gives me the opportunity to make what a student believes is difficult extremely easy.
 Many times, students do not understand because they are not processing the information correctly.
 As a special needs educator, I make learning much easier.

 IF I could go back in time and give my younger self some advice on how to be a better student, be more successful in school, life, etc, I would definitely tell myself that being involved in everything comes at a cost.
 It is better to find a few things that you like to do, do them well and often, than feeling stressed because there is so much on your plate at one time.
 Being a 'Jack of all Trades' it is natural for me to dip my toes in different waters- all at the same time, but that does not mean that I can give 100% to any of them at that time.
-While I was able to get good grades (A- average) while in school, I was impressed by how much better I did- and felt about my work- the few times that I scaled back on my activities.
-Another piece of advice that I wish that I could bestow upon my younger self would be to learn how to speak up in a group setting when someone is not fulfilling their part of an agreement.
-Now, this said, the best way to do this would be in a tactful... read more

 I recommend for parents to observe the first lesson to see the tutor's skills in action, and watch/listen carefully to future lessons when possible, to make sure the tutor has an encouraging, supportive attitude at all times.
 (Tutors should welcome and respond positively to the child's questions, and NEVER make the child feel "stupid," no matter what.)
 It is most important to have a safe and quiet place for studying, without distractions.
 I like to find a quiet table at a library, and work with students there.
 I welcome suggestions from parents, and I am always looking for ways to improve my teaching skills.

 According to Michelle Garcia Winner, a Speech Language Pathologist, "Social thinking is what we do when we interact with people: we think about them.
 And how we think about people affects how we behave, which in turn affects how others respond to us, which in turn affects our own emotions."
 Being able to interact with others and actually be "social'" can be extremely intimidating for children, especially those on the autism spectrum.
 The website www.socialthinking.com provides some great information on this topic, as well...

 Hey my name is Laura, I have a BA in elementary education.
 I live in the central Jersey area.
 I am new to this site as a tutor, although I have been tutoring for about ten years.
 If someone has any pointers on how to be successful using this site and how to get clients quickly, please let me know!!
 I would appreciate it!!

 I love this quotation because it makes visible that the role of any teacher or tutor should be to create independent people who love learning!
 It is not the role of a teacher or tutor to make students believe that they cannot achieve without them.

 Some teachers seem to love talking a lot, so their students may get 90% of more of their information in the Auditory form.
 That is not good for some students.
 Other teachers and professors like to "put it all on the board," and let students do their own note-taking, and draw their own conclusions.
 There are some "teachers" who do not do very much explaining.
 Worst of all, a few teachers--at least-- actually discourage students from asking questions.
 (Amazing, but true, right?)